milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ### Adding Router Paths

 Create a object of type Routes which will hold an array all routes supported by the application.
 The Routes class should be imported from @angular/router.
+With that we can configure our app to use these routes by configuring RouterModule using forRoute method inside the app.module.ts.

 #### Routes declaration